dataloop-ai/AutoML/README.md

 ## Under the hood
 *ZazuML* is built up from 4 main packages,

-1. The *Model Selector* who's job is to select the optimal model based on the priorities of the user.
+1. The *Model Selector* is in charge of selecting the optimal model based on the priorities of the user.

 2. The *Tuner* searches for hyper-parameters, manages and keeps track of trials

-3. The *Launchpad* who is in charge of launches and distribution of gpu resources amongst trials
+3. The *Launchpad* is in charge of launches and distribution of gpu resources amongst trials

 4. And last but not least, the [Zazu Model Zoo](https://github.com/dataloop-ai/zoo), it was once known as the *ZaZOO* (my little joke), but to avoid confusion we removed that name.